Platane/timezone-rocks/README.md

 - [x] round date on release
 - [x] add countries / state to locations
 - [x] Lazy load the three scene
+  - states makes more sense for US, use states if the country span over more that one timezone ?
 - [x] lines performance optimization
 - [x] fix worker execution